xqy5660/CS-61B/README.md

 # CS-61B
-This is a repository for Berkeley CS 61B class
+This is a repository for Berkeley CS 61B class.